Nathan Healy

 Successor Solar Incentive (SuSI) Program State program Fixed payments for solar production over 15 years.
 Earn one SREC-II per 1,000 kWh generated.
 Typical 7kW system earns ~$700/year.
 Learn More

-New Jersey’s Sales Tax Exemption for solar energy systems allows homeowners to purchase solar equipment without paying the state’s 6.625% sales tax.
-This exemption applies to solar panels, inverters, batteries, and other components that are part of a residential solar installation, providing immediate savings at the point of purchase.
+New Jersey’s Sales Tax Exemption allows homeowners to purchase solar energy equipment without paying the state’s sales tax.
+When you buy solar panels, inverters, batteries, and other qualifying solar equipment in New Jersey, you won’t pay the standard 6.625% sales tax that normally applies to most purchases.
+This exemption applies at the point of sale, meaning you see the savings immediately when you make your purchase.

 Ready to start saving with solar?